 You should start your Smart Home journey with the heart of the system - the Controller.
 As its name implies, a Smart Home "Controller", sometimes called the hub, gateway or bridge, "controls" your Smart Home.
 It enables you to add and configure devices and to create and run "logic", sometimes referred to as flows, scenes or moods.
-These enable the system to do things automatically, such as turn on lights based on motion or raise the heating temperature just before your family arrives home so that your house is nice and warm when they open the front door.
+These enable the system to do things automatically, such as turn on lights based on motion detection or raise the heating temperature just before your family arrives home so that your house is nice and warm when they open the front door.

 The Controller is connected to your Internet router or modem using WiFi or by an Ethernet cable.
 This allows you to control the system from a smartphone, tablet or computer and allows remote access even when you're away from home, via the Internet.
 In order to control the system from your smartphone or tablet you usually install an "App" for that Controller and this gives you control whether you're in the lounge or sitting on a beach on the other side of the world.

 Choosing a Smart Home Controller can be difficult as they all do similar things but in different ways.
 This means that it can be a very subjective decision because it depends on each individual user's needs and requirements.

 Our "Choosing a Smart Home Controller" guide will first cover some of the basics (for example Controller types) and will then explain the various features and points to consider when choosing a Smart Home Controller - this is important as it means that you can carry out your own research and make your own decision - there are no right and wrong answers, and no "one size fits all" approach.

 After that, your first hurdle is to choose a particular manufacturer to go for, so we'll help you to understand the differences between some of the more prominent and popular manufacturers - Aeotec, Athom, Fibaro and Hubitat.